 The National Alliance on Mental Illness (NAMI) defines Dual Diagnosis as, “…when someone experiences a mental illness and a substance use disorder simultaneously.
-Either disorder-substance use or mental illness-can develop first.”* Dual Diagnosis Treatment Centers may not be the easiest to find, but they are incredibly important.
+Either disorder-substance use or mental illness-can develop first.”* Dual Diagnosis Residential Treatment Centers may not be the easiest to find, but they are incredibly important.
 Clients need doctors that can properly address both psychiatric disorders and substance use disorders.

 Co-Occurring Disorders in Men

 Addiction and mental illness can clearly create a vicious cycle.
 To properly address it there needs to be a clear diagnosis of addiction and mental illnesses.
 Not every person struggling with addiction will face a mental illness and their path will be a little different, though no less thorough.
 The people that do face addiction and mental illness though will need specialized care to properly address both issues.
 In a 2017 study from the Substance Abuse and Mental Health Services Administration (SAMHSA), it was reported that 8.5 million adults, or 3.4 percent of adults (18 or older) had co-occurring disorders in the prior year.*

 Moreover, when it comes to seeking treatment, men rarely seek treatment for any disorder.
 If they seek treatment for addiction, they are less likely to seek treatment for mental illness due to shame and social stigma (NIH).* At Reflections, we are a men’s only rehab which we believe allows us to thoroughly treat the men we help.
 We work to be proactive in identifying and treating any mental illness with which our clients may be struggling.
 Our aim is for all of the men we treat to feel comfortable and to know that there is no shame in seeking help.

 A Comprehensive Recovery – Dual Diagnosis Residential Treatment